Oljiml-n/Oljiml-n/README.md

 - 🌱 I’m currently learning JavaScript, Reactjs, and Python.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Frontend Engineer, or UI Engineer (Intern or Junior level).
-- 📫 You can [view my resume](https://drive.google.com/file/d/1swKX-iNBYAgWiRNeigc4p17jJl5Tebly/view?usp=sharing) and contact me by emailing olaitanjimi@gmail.com.
+- 📫 You can contact me by emailing olaitanjimi@gmail.com.

 ---